 Q6.
 Suzie: What do you think is the most significant barrier to female leadership?

-Leanne: Females!
+Leanne: As ironic as it sounds, but to me, it’s our fellow females!
 I don’t think all females are supportive of others, which is a shame.

 Q7.
 Suzie: What will be the biggest challenge for the next generation of women behind you?

-Leanne: Taking responsibility for their own actions, decisions and direction.
+Leanne: I believe that female leaders, especially those who undergo leadership training, often struggle with taking responsibility for their own actions, decisions and direction.